StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/REVOKE.md

 REVOKE 'my_role' FROM 'jack'@'%';
 ```

-Example 4: Revoke the privilege that allows user `jack` to perform operations as user `rose`.
+Example 4: Revoke the privilege that allows user `jack` to impersonate `rose` to perform operations.

 ```SQL
 REVOKE IMPERSONATE ON 'rose'@'%' FROM 'jack'@'%';